Who Is Brendan Fraser?

-Born in 1968 in Indianapolis, Indiana, Brendan Fraser studied acting at Seattle's Cornish College of the Arts and soon after landed leading roles in several films, including 1992's Encino Man and 1992’s School Ties.
-Fraser reached star status in the lead role in 1999's The Mummy, which was hugely popular and lead to two sequels.
-Always diverse, Fraser has also done family adventure films as well as dramas.
+Born in 1968 in Indiana, Brendan Fraser studied acting at Seattle's Cornish College of the Arts, and soon after landed leading roles in films like 1992's Encino Man and School Ties.
+Fraser reached star status with the lead role in 1999's The Mummy, which was hugely popular and led to two sequels.
+Always diverse, Fraser has also been involved in family adventure films and dramas.

 Early Life and Career